-- Liaise with Department of Health and the Water Corporation to seek outcomes and recommendations on servicing the area. - Prepare design guidelines. - Development of residential lots and release of a building licence is subject to dedication of adjacent road reserves, and construction of roads and drainage infrastructure by the landowner/developer to the satisfaction of Council. - Planning Area 6 The Residential R10 area west of the precinct to be identified as a structure plan area.
+- Liaise with landowners regarding the likelihood and potential for development of the undeveloped/subdivided lots.
+Negotiate options to review street block design and lot sizes in consideration of topographical issues and retention of remnant vegetation, or potential rezoning of the land to an appropriate use.
+May consider amending the scheme for conservation or larger lot development. - Liaise with Department of Health and the Water Corporation to seek outcomes and recommendations on servicing the area. - Prepare design guidelines. - Development of residential lots and release of a building licence is subject to dedication of adjacent road reserves, and construction of roads and drainage infrastructure by the landowner/developer to the satisfaction of Council. - Planning Area 6 The Residential R10 area west of the precinct to be identified as a structure plan area.
 No subdivision to be undertaken unless structure planning identifies the nature and density of development depending on land and servicing capabilities.
 Structure planning to be undertaken in accordance with scheme requirements, to specifically consider wetlands and remnant vegetation, and identify an appropriate road layout.